denababaie/restaurant/README.md

 We would've liked it if by clicking on them the visitor would've gotten redirected to the bottom of the page.

+**Responsiveness**
+An overall responsiveness improvement is needed for the website.

 **PROJECT LINK**
 [99 Restaurant](https://albeadamit.github.io/restaurant/)